Kids Bridge

 What is Kids Bridge?

 Mo-Kan Bridge Academy is offering youth lessons and supervised play on Friday Mornings in conjunction with their duplicate game.
 They will offer a 45 minute lesson from 9:30 to 10:15, snack break until 10:30, and then continuing lesson/supervised play until noon.
 Any students the teacher deems ready for duplicate play may play in the duplicate game from 10:30 until about 1 for no additional charge if they wish, instead of playing in the supervised play until noon.
 Cost is $5 per student ages 8 and up!
 Adults are welcome to join the lessons for the same $5 as long as they bring a youth to learn too!
 Any adults switching to the duplicate game will need to pay an additional $3.
 This essentially gives the adults the lesson for free if they wish to play in the duplicate game.
 Sign up ahead of time is required.
-No need to attend every session -Mo-Kan will provide instruction at your skill level!
+No need to attend every session.
+Mo-Kan will provide instruction at your skill level!
 Absolute beginners welcome.
-See the 2023 summer flyer (until the 2024 is available) or check out the Mo-Kan Bridge Academy website.
+See the 2024 summer flyer or check out the Mo-Kan Bridge Academy website.

 Here’s some pictures taken at our last class of 2023.